Choosing a Water Heater to Convert into a Biodiesel Processor

 New Water Heaters

-Your local hardware or appliance store will have a water heater that will work for you.
+Your local hardware or appliance store has a water heater that can work for you.

 The requirements are: